 SPECIAL CASES : AUTISM

-I'm wondering if exercises on smelling and the sense of taste and especially the humming exercises – could be a stabilising influence for autistic people, and maybe also people who are extremely sensitive or agoraphobic.
+I'm wondering if the senses of smell and taste and especially the humming exercises – could be a stabilising influence for autistic people, and maybe also people who are extremely sensitive or agoraphobic.

-Then quite generally i'm wondering how daydreaming and panoraming are connected.
-How often are children enjoying an autistic/panoramic moment, and then being criticised and disciplined for daydreaming?
-How often are these panoramic moments being confused with attention deficiency or ADHD?
+Then i'm wondering if daydreaming and panoraming are being confused.
+How often are children enjoying an autistic/panoramic moment, and then being criticised or disciplined for daydreaming?
+How often are panoramic moments being confused with attention deficiency or ADHD?

 There would be great wisdom in a balanced education system, teaching both focused and panoramic sensing.